linux-system-roles/network/README.md

 - For `initscripts`, this corresponds to the `ONBOOT` property.

+### `autoconnect_retries`

+The number of times a connection should be tried when autoactivating before giving up.
+Zero means forever, -1 means the global default in NetworkManager (4 times if not overridden).
+Setting this to 1 means to try activation only once before blocking autoconnect.
+Note that after a timeout, NetworkManager will try to autoconnect again.

+- For `NetworkManager`, this corresponds to the `connection.autoconnect-retries` property.

 ### `mac`

 The `mac` address is optional and restricts the profile to be usable only on